-I’m so thankful for the people in my life that make me life — my husband, my son, my dog, my coworkers, and myself.
+I’m so thankful for the people in my life that make me laugh — my husband, my son, my dog, my coworkers, and myself.
 I laugh at myself all of the time.

 This holiday season, I hope you find laughter and it heals you too.